Understanding Blocks

 Loop Mode:

-• What is Loop Mode?: Loop Mode enables concurrent processing of each element inside a structured block.
+• What is Loop Mode?
+Loop Mode enables concurrent processing of each element inside a structured block.
 It is ideal when the structured content contains multiple items (e.g., a list of records) and you want the connected edge to process each item individually.
 When enabled, the edge execution will iterate over each element of the block content.

 • Why we use Loop Mode?:Useful for edge types (like LLM) that have context-length limitations or cannot handle large input sizes.